 Which is best for your business?

 If you own a business that has a long history of favorable cash flow and profits, or is well-capitalized, then a bank line of credit might be the right choice.
-But if you’re a new business—or one that may have had a significant hiccup somewhere along the road—then there’s no comparison.
+But if you’re a new business—or one that may have had a significant hiccup somewhere along the road—then you should consider invoice factoring.

 Invoice factoring gives you immediate cash flow without creating debt on your balance sheet, and it’s virtually an unlimited source of working capital.